CleanCut/rusty_engine/tutorial/src/115-mouse-state.md

 # Mouse State

 Everything said about the [Keyboard State](105-keyboard-state.md) is true for Mouse State as well, just for your mouse instead of your keyboard.
 Mouse state is perfect for character movement or game controls such as buttons.
-If you need to process every bit of mouse input, such as all the locations the mouse was in since the beginning of the last frame, then you'll need to look at [Mouse Events](120-mouse-events.md) instead.
+If you need to process every bit of mouse input, such as all the locations the mouse was at since the beginning of the last frame, then you'll need to look at [Mouse Events](120-mouse-events.md) instead.

-All mouse state is stored in the `Engine.mouse_state`, and queried via methods.
+All mouse state is stored in the `Engine` struct's `mouse_state` field, and queried via methods.

 ### Mouse Buttons